aidadatahub/aidadatahub.github.io/_datasets/10.23698/aida/bccc.md

 ## License
 ### Controlled access
 Free for use in legal and ethical medical diagnostics research.

-Please contact the dataset provider for terms of access.
+{% include data-access-requirements.md %}

-{% include access-request-blurb.md %}
+{% include rems-link.md %}

 ### AIDA BY license
 Copyright